 On 15 August 1971, Sheikh Isa bin Salman al-Khalifa announced that, in perspective of the failure of the bigger alliance to appear, Bahrain would declare its independence.
 A treaty of friendship was signed with the United Kingdom, ending Bahrain’s status as a British protectorate and Sheik Isa bin Salman was assigned the emir.
 Bahrain at that point became a member of the United Nations and the Arab League.

-Please Note:15 August is the real date on which Bahrain picked up its independence from the British, the state does not celebrate or stamp that date.
+Do you know?
+15 August is the real date on which Bahrain picked up its independence from the British, the state does not celebrate or stamp that date.
 Rather, the state yearly praises 16 December as Bahrain National Day, to correspond with the day that former ruler Isa bin Salman Al Khalifa ascended to the position of authority.
+All things considered, 16 December is a national holiday in Bahrain and is celebrated with great enthusiasm and pride.

 Bahrain National Day: Celebrations & Activities